TidalPaladin/EspEventChain/README.md

 Provides class `EspEventChain`, an interface that simplifies scheduling of irregularly spaced `Ticker` events.
 Rather than relying on `once_ms` to schedule irregularly spaced events, they can be grouped under this data structure which will handle timing internally.

+This class was created to handle the timing of events in [ESPLed](https://github.com/TidalPaladin/ESPLed), where blinking on and off needed to occur at unique times relative to the last change in LED state.

 ## Key Features
 * **Track multiple events in one data structure** - Multiple callbacks that would otherwise appear together as separate ticker events can now be stored inside of one data structure.
 Provide timing information and the callback, and `EspEventChain` will copy and store each event internally.